PTFOPlayer/Discod-Programmers_Bot/README.md

 # TODO
  * Statistic system
- * Help command
+ * Help command / Usage command
- * Extended execution time for users with premium keys
+ * Extended maximum execution time for users with premium keys
+ * Reduced maximum execution time for bots (i will not limit bots from using this bot)
+ * Limit mining exploits